tiborm/barefoot-bear/README.md

 # barefoot-bear
 Event driven Golang services, with React UI.
-A catalog app for an imaginary company.
+A product, inventory and order management app for an imaginary company.